box/viewer.js/README.md

 **zoom(val)**

-Sets the zoom level of the document.
+The `zoom` method sets the current zoom level of the document.
 Possible values:
 * `Crocodoc.ZOOM_FIT_WIDTH` - zooms to fit the width of the (largest) page within the viewport
 * `Crocodoc.ZOOM_FIT_HEIGHT` - zooms to fit the height of the (largest) page within the viewport
 * `Crocodoc.ZOOM_AUTO` - zooms to best fit the document within the viewport